rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 >Be sure to study the SQLite VACUUM documentation before enabling this feature, as it may alter the backup you receive in a way you do not want.
 Enabling VACUUM also involves making a second copy of the SQLite database.
 Make sure you have enough free disk space or the backup operation will fail.

 ## Automatic Backups
 rqlite supports automatically, and periodically, backing up its data to S3-compatible Cloud-hosted storage.
 To save network traffic rqlite uploads a compressed snapshot of its SQLite database, and will not upload a backup if the SQLite database hasn't changed since the last upload took place.
-Only the cluster Leader performs the upload.
+Only the Leader performs the upload.

 Backups are controlled via a special configuration file, which is supplied to `rqlited` using the `-auto-backup` flag.
 In the event that you lose your rqlite cluster you can use the backup in the Cloud to [recover your rqlite system](https://rqlite.io/docs/guides/backup/#restoring-from-sqlite).